RedBeanN/node-mirai/README.md

 const Mirai = require('node-mirai-sdk');
 // es6 module or typescript
 import * as Mirai from 'node-mirai-sdk';
+// typescript with `esModuleInterop: true` import Mirai from 'node-mirai-sdk';

 const { Plain, At } = Mirai.MessageComponent;